jandelgado/lede-dockerbuilder/README.md

 URL of the image builder binary well as for the construction for the tag of the docker image.

-You can find the proper values (for 18.06) by browsing the OpenWRT website [here](https://downloads.openwrt.org/releases/18.06.0/targets/)  and [here](https://lede-project.org/toh/views/toh_admin_fw-pkg-download).
+You can find the proper values (for 18.06) by browsing the OpenWrt website [here](https://downloads.openwrt.org/releases/18.06.0/targets/)  and [here](https://lede-project.org/toh/views/toh_admin_fw-pkg-download).